Updated 23/10/2020, 12:10

 The sermon will also be available as audio only in the normal places (www.stmarys-basingstoke.org.uk/sermons or as a podcast).

-All other church meetings and groups are continuing to meet online, many using Zoom.
+Many other church meetings and groups are continuing to meet online, many using Zoom.
 This page will has helpful information on how to use Zoom.

 The current crisis may have prompted some questions about where God and Christianity fits into everything that's going on, so we've collected some resources that might be helpful.
 Do contact us if you have any questions or would like to find out more.